Stochastic optimization with decision-dependent distributions: Outline of the main results

 \begin{theorem}[Informal] Suppose that we are in the regime $\rho<\frac{1}{2}$.
 Then any online algorithm with regret $R_t=\mathcal{O}(\log t)$ can be used under state-dependent distributions by declaring $\ell_i(x_i)=\ell(x_i,z_i)$ with $z_i\sim \cD(x_i)$ in each iteration.
 Then the average iterate $\hat{x}_t:=\frac{1}{t}\sum_{i=1}^t x_i$ satisfies

 \end{theorem}

 In particular, known regret bounds for the proximal gradient, regularized dual averaging, and FTRL algorithms directly yield a converge rate $\mathcal{O}(\log(t)/(1-2\rho)t)$ under state-dependent sampling.
 Though the theorem is attractive in its generality, it is far from satisfactory.
 Indeed, the framework of online convex optimization is far more general than stochastic optimization, since the loss function $\ell_t$ at each iteration may not follow any probability distribution and can even be adversarial.
-As a consequence, online convex optimization requires stringent assumptions in order to have meaningful regret analysis, most notably boundedness of the encountered gradients of the loss functions and bounded of $\dom r$.
+As a consequence, online convex optimization requires stringent assumptions in order to have meaningful regret analysis, most notably that the encountered gradients of the loss functions and the domain $\dom r$ be bounded.
 Moreover smoothness of the loss function does not play a significant role.

 We will see that much finer convergence guarantees hold for stochastic optimization under state-dependent distributions.
 In particular, bounds on the gradient of the loss will be replaced by the finite variance assumption.